JoshuaKGoldberg/eslint-plugin-package-json/README.md

 - **Default:** [dynamic]

 When a package.json file has a `"private": true` field, it indicates that the package will not be published to npm (or another online registry).
-Some fields that are nice to have in public packages become pointless when a package is private.
+Some fields that are nice to have in public packages become less relevant when a package is private.
 This option determines whether `require-*` rules, if used, should enforce the presence of the corresponding property in package.json files that have `"private": true`.

 By default, this is: